dennis-sys/Hackathon1-/README.md

 4. Verify all links work correctly

 ## Hosting Options
-This website can be hosted on:
+This website can be hosted on: Netlify
-- GitHub Pages (free)
-- Netlify (free)
-- Vercel (free)
-- Any standard web hosting service

 ## Customization Tips
 - Modify colors in the CSS to change the theme